codeurjc-students/2025-GoEventsNow/README.md

 - **Geolocation** 🗺️:
     - Use of Google Maps/OpenStreetMap for event location display.
 - **Real-Time Notifications** 🔔:
-    - Implementation of WebSockets for live alerts (sold-out tickets, newly added events).
+    - Implementation of WebSocket for live alerts (sold-out tickets, newly added events).
 - **Simulated Tickets Payment** 🔄:
-    - Implementation of a simulated payment gateway system to simulate a secure payment process .
+    - Implementation of a simulated payment gateway system to simulate a secure payment process.
 - **Sentiment Analysis (AI Rating)** 🤖:
     - Automatic processing of user reviews in events by using NLP (Natural Language Processing) to classify comments.
 The process works as follows:
-        - Each comment receives a sentiment label (Positive, Neutral or Negative), a sentiment score (0.00-1.00) and a rating AI based on the review.
+        - Each comment receives a sentiment label (Positive, Neutral or Negative), a sentiment score (0.00-1.00) and an AI rating based on the review.
         - The interface displays and compares both user rating and AI rating for error detection and to improve the recommendation system.

 ---